- IAM Patent 1000 recognized Adam as one of the top patent litigators in New York (2020)

 - The Legal 500 consistently recognizes Adam for his work in patent litigation, most recently in 2020

-Prior to joining Fenwick & West, Adam worked at a leading international law firm where he was a partner in the litigation group.
+Prior to joining Fenwick, Adam worked at a leading international law firm where he was a partner in the litigation group.

 - UCB v.
 Watson Labs.
 Adam was retained to lead the appellate team representing UCB in the U.S. Court of Appeals for the Federal Circuit in an appeal brought by multiple generic manufacturers following UCB’s successful Hatch-Waxman-based patent infringement action concerning its anti-Parkinson’s medication Neupro®.